Scotland: routes, landscapes and must-visit places for your trip

 • Outer Hebrides – Remote islands and wild beaches.

-Urban street scene in the center of Edinburgh, Scotland.
+The iconic Royal Mile in the Old Town of Edinburgh, Scotland.

-Urban street scene in the center of Edinburgh, Scotland.
+The iconic Royal Mile in the Old Town of Edinburgh, Scotland.

 Scottish cuisine is traditional, comforting, and strongly linked to the climate: